jyothisanandpj/1D_pavement_HT_model/README.md

 # 1D_pavement_HT_model
-The model will estimate the pavement surface temperature and convectional heat transfer between the pavement surface and the surrounding air
+The model will estimate the pavement surface temperature and convectional heat transfer between the pavement surface and the surrounding air.
+Read "How to run.txt" for more model information.